Skip to content

 How It Works

-The Monitor is the most complex service (services/monitor/service.py), handling health checks, event publishing, and NIP-66 tag building in a single module.
+The Monitor is the most complex service (services/monitor/service.py), handling health checks and event publishing orchestration.
+NIP-66 tag building is delegated to nips/event_builders.py.

 Orchestration flow: